shutter-network/shutter-docs/docs/protocol/api/use_cases.md

 - **Treasury sales** that include a verified closing.
 - **On-chain auctions in the style of Christie's** that prevent pre-reveal leaks.

-Now as you can see from the page I just provided to you (and of course you should have already spotted this earlier when I was asking you to make your edits similar to the previous entries), all the old, time-based, entries have an "Example" section, but these are missing from the event-based entries that you came up with.

-Please now create two options for an example for the "Event-Triggered Auction Settlement Reveal" entry.
-Here is an example of how to do it from the older content, the example for the "Shielded Voting" entry.
-I expect the same format, length, details and style for all the examples that I'm asking you to provide to me.
-Please give your reply completely in rich text format only.

 ##### Example
 <Admonition type="note" title={null} icon={null}>
       <p>